quickwit-oss/quickwit/docs/reference/query-language.md

 - range query: matches only if the field contains a value in the provided range.
 E.g. `year:[2020 TO 2022]` will match only if year is 2020, 2021 or 2022.
 See the [[reference]] for other usage of range query.
 - exist query: matches only if the field exist in the document. `body:*`
 - term set query: matches if the field contains one of the provided values.
 It can be more efficient than ORing many term queries.
 E.g. `id: IN [5 7 8 12 13 15 17 21]` will match a document where id is any of those values.
-When there is only a handful of terms to match, ORing multing term query is more efficient.
+When there is only a handful of terms to match, ORing multiple term query is more efficient.

 <!-- we don't talk about slop and boost here, trinity thinks they are better suited for a full reference than a short introduction -->

 ## Reference

 Queries are built of basic blocks called clauses.
 They target a specific field, and take the form `field:<something>`.
 The field is only used for the query directly adjacent.
-In `field:<something> <somethingelse>`, only '\<something\>' will be using that field.
+In `field:<something> <something-else>`, only '\<something\>' will be using that field.

 In many case it is possible to omit the field you search if it was configured as a `default_search_fields`.
 Not all kind of query support this, but they do unless noted otherwise in their description below.
 These clauses can be used together by using operators such as 'AND' or 'OR'.